ArmanTheParman/Parmanode/README.md

 I have added copious comments to the code so that a non-developer can read it in an instructional way and learn what's going on.
 I expect it shouldn't be that hard to follow.
-All commands in the code are executable manually in the terminal, so you can experiment and try out thins you see.
+All commands in the code are executable manually in the terminal, so you can experiment and try out things you see.

 I suggest using sofware called Visual Studio Code (VSC), as it colour codes everything and makes it easier to follow the syntax.
-Open the parmanode script folder that you download from GitHub and read the code in VSC softwrae.
+Open the parmanode script folder that you downloaded from GitHub and read the code in VSC software.

 It can be a bit of a maze if you don't know where to start.
 I suggest to start at the "run_parmanode.sh" file and branch out from there.
 Most guidance is